Creative Writing Mentorship Program

-Creative Writing Mentors are a cohort of energized and experienced student volunteers who are registered Creative Writing PhD candidates in advanced years of study.
+Creative Writing Mentors are a cohort of energized and experienced student volunteers who are registered Creative Writing PhD students in advanced years of study.
 Creative Writing (CW) Mentors provide advice, support, friendship, and information to help acclimate a Creative Writing graduate student during their initial years of study.

 - The opportunity to help a fellow creative writing graduate student

 - Professional development and additional experience on CV

 - Foster community and solidarity among creative thinkers

 - One group orientation

 - Average one to two hours per week for advising